The Inward Investment and International Taxation Review: Indonesia

 Outlook and conclusions

-The long-awaited tax reform is finally here.
-As expected, the reform mandates for amendments on the General Provisions and Procedures of Taxation Law, the Income Tax Law and the VAT Law, in the framework of tax reform.
+The tax reform in 2020 brought forth sweeping changes on the General Provisions and Procedures of Taxation Law, the Income Tax Law and the VAT Law.
 The reasons for the amendment of the General Provisions and Procedures of Taxation Law are, inter alia, to make it easier for taxpayers to fulfil their obligations, to ease the process of tax withholding, and to increase the state revenues from the tax sector.
 The Income Tax Law has also been amended, which emphasises moderation of tax rates and provides for expansion of tax exemptions.
 Meanwhile, the VAT Law has been expanded to allow crediting of certain VAT that previously could not be credited.
 Further, the government has also initiated taxation on digital economy, charging VAT on the use of taxable intangible goods or services derived from outside of customs areas through e-commerce and imposing income tax or electronic transaction tax on e-commerce activities of foreign parties that have a significant economic presence in Indonesia.

-4 Set out in Law No. 28 of 2009 on Regional Taxes and Dues.
+4 Set out in Law No. 28 of 2009 on Regional Taxes and Dues as amended by Law 7/2021.
 Note also the decision of the Constitutional Court No. 46/PUU-XII/2014, dated 26 May 2015, which annuls the elucidation of Article 124 of this Law with respect to the regional dues for telecommunication tower control and the decision of the Constitutional Court No. 15/PUU-XV/2017 dated 10 October 2017, which annuls a number of articles in Law No. 28 of 2009 with respect to taxation of heavy equipment treated as motor vehicles.

 5 The Job Creation Law is also called the Omnibus Law because it contains various laws and has amended more than 70 laws.